Rickcau/graph-api/README.md

 ## Let's dive into the Teams Meeting scenario
 1. Click 👉 [here](./teams/readme.md) for instructions on how to create the Application Registration, Teams Policy in Azure.
 2. Install Bruno and leverage the Graph collection to verify that everything is working properly.
-Click [here](./collections/readme.md) for details on installing Bruno and using the collection.
+Click [here](./collections/readme.md) for details on installing Bruno and using the collection to verify everthing is working.

+## Working Examples